kmolan/multicalc-rust/README.md

 ## Salient Features

 - Written in pure, safe rust
-- no-std friendly with zero heap allocations and no panics
+- no-std with zero heap allocations and no panics
 - Trait-based generic implementation to support floating point and complex numbers
 - Fully documented with code examples
 - Comprehensive suite of tests for full code coverage, including all possible error conditions